asfadmin/apt-insar/doc/UserGuide.md

 The Alaska Satellite Facility (ASF) has developed an advanced product toolbox (APT) capable of conducting Interferometric SAR Processing (InSAR) leveraging the ISCE Processor named apt-insar.
 The toolbox provides automated fetching of data from ASF's datapool (https://vertex.daac.asf.alaska.edu), Digital Elevation Map (DEM) selection and stitching, and bundles NASA's Jet Propultion Labritory (JPL) ISCE processor to produce interferogram products from start to finish.
 This allows users to begin with a pair of granule names and in one command produce an analysis ready interferogram.

-<Insert Prargraph about InSAR here> Interferograms compare the topographic changes in one area that have occured between two time periods.
-This is useful for detecting movement due to volcanic erruptions, urban growth, deforestation or coastline changes.
+Interferograms measure millimeter-scale changes in deformation over spans of days to years.
+Applications include:
+*Measuring tectonic deformation due to earthquakes *Deformation associated with volcanic eruptions *Ground subsistence stemming from water or oil extraction from underground reservoirs *Monitoring landscape features such as landslides, urban growth, or deforestation *Measuring glacial motion and deformation

 ## Output Products
 - GeoTIFF Unwrapped Phase image with